Montessori for Aging and Dementia

 Todas nuestras diapositivas y folletos han sido traducidos al Español.
 Si vives en una área de habla hispana y cuentas con un traductor simultáneo, Jennifer está feliz de llevar su taller a tu comunidad.

 We combine dementia care best practices with a Montessori philosophy.

 From Can't to Can Do! is a Leader in the Industry

 It’s popular because this approach enhances independence and quality of life for people living with dementia by creating an environment in which they can succeed.
 Developed from years of experience, Jennifer Brush has created an innovative program that meets the AMI Standards for Montessori for Aging and Dementia.
-You can learn more about this approach by watching a video of Jennifer taken at The Erickson School Memory Summit and then read about the requirements to become a Certified Practitioner.

 - Reduce psychotropic medications in their communities

 - Increase levels of activity engagement in persons living with dementia